fraenku/java/src/main/java/com/fwe/java8/readme.md

 parallel, which is vital to efficiently exploit multicore CPUs.
 Streams, in particular the method parallel, allow a stream to be marked as suitable for parallel processing.
-Recall here that parallelism and mutable state fit badly together, so core functional concepts (side-effect-free operations and methods parameterized with lambdas and method references that permit internal iteration instead of external iteration, as discussed in chapter 4) are central to exploiting streams in parallel using map, filter, and the like
+Recall here that parallelism and mutable state fit badly together, so core functional concepts are central to exploiting streams in parallel using map, filter, and the like

+See [concrete examples](Streams.java) and [read](streams.md) for more info.

 ###CompletableFututre
 Java has provided the Future interface since Java 5.
 Futures are useful for exploiting